 - 3 credit capstone / internship project

 Courses in the program will be taught in the late afternoon or evening (for the most part), making the program suitable for part-time enrollment.
 The didactic structure for a Master of Science Program comprises a 1-year (summer, fall, spring, summer) 30-credit residential program of core courses and electives requiring advisor approval and a required capstone/internship project.

-The HAPI program begins with a three-week intensive course that will start next year on August 6, 2019.
+The Health and the Public Interest (HAPI) program begins with a three-week intensive course that will start on August 3, 2020.
 This course requires full-time attendance by all students for that period.
 Students will then be enrolled for the Fall and Spring semesters according to the regular Georgetown academic calendar.
-In most cases, full-time HAPI students will complete their program with a six-week internship or capstone project in Summer 2020.
+In most cases, full-time HAPI students will complete their program with a six-week internship or capstone project in Summer 2021.